blockchain-insights/blockchain-insights-indexer-bitcoin/README.md

     docker compose up -d postgres
     ```

-- **Running Funds Flow Indexer**
+- **Running Money Flow Indexer**

-    Funds Flow Indexing is a slow process which can be accelerated by first generating pickle files for some of the blocks.
+    Money Flow Indexing is a slow process which can be accelerated by first generating pickle files for some of the blocks.
     For recent blocks, pickle files with at least 100000 size help with indexing speed.
     Below is an example procedure which does the following:
      - Generate pickle files for the recent blocks